An especially "brave" idea is set forth to turn a character on his head and change the status quo in a big way

 - Following Avengers vs. X-Men, Gillen wrote Consequences, which as well as stopping Cyclops from being completely destroyed by the bad handling of AVX by exploring what happens to someone who gets blamed for crimes they're not completely guilty of and played him in sympathetic light, also explored many plot holes and Fridge Logic fans pointed out, such as noting Wolverine being ultimately at fault for the whole incident and points out how he nearly destroyed the earth by attempting to kill Hope Summers.

-- And now, his second Story Arc in his Iron Man run, The Godkiller is going to explore what happened to the universe now that the Phoenix is no more, and the moral implications of Tony and the Avengers attacking it.
+- And now, his second Story Arc in his Iron Man run, The Godkiller explored what happened to the universe now that the Phoenix is no more, and the moral implications of Tony and the Avengers attacking it.

 - Gillen also managed to, somehow, resolve the above-mentioned Xorn-Magneto debacle in a way that actually made sense, by claiming that, essentially, all the explanations of Xorn's identity are Metaphorically True.
 Magneto, in a meeting with the X-Men's publicist, claims that while Xorn wasn't him, he likes people to think it was so nobody thinks he's gone soft.

-- Uncanny X-Force seems to be indicating that Bishop's Face-Heel Turn and subsequent transformation into a mass-murdering baby-killer were the result of Demonic Possession.
+- Uncanny X-Force seemed to be indicating that Bishop's Face-Heel Turn and subsequent transformation into a mass-murdering baby-killer were the result of Demonic Possession.
 It ultimately turned out that it was more complicated than this; the heel turn was genuine, but after being marooned in a post-apocalyptic Earth he made an equally-genuine face turn to fight the demons that lived there, and was ultimately possessed by them.